bigskysoftware/_hyperscript/www/posts/2021-02-28-hyperscript-0.0.4-is-released.md

 * The [`js`](/commands/js) command has been added to allow for inline use of javascript within a hyperscript function or event handler
 * The [`wait`](/commands/wait) and [`repeat`](/commands/repeat) commands can now wait for events to occur, allowing for [event driven control flow](/docs#events)
+* The ['hide'](/commands/hide) and ['show'](/commands/show) commands can be used to hide and show elements using various strategies, and allow for plugging in additional strategies

 ##### Expressions